Dennis Franks

 Dennis John Franks (May 29, 1953 – October 16, 2021) was an American professional football player in the National Football League (NFL).
 He was a center and played on special teams for the Philadelphia Eagles from 1976 to 1978 and for the Detroit Lions in 1979.
 He played college football at the University of Michigan from 1972 to 1974.
 He was the starting center in all 11 games for the 1974 Michigan Wolverines football team that began its season with ten consecutive wins before losing to Ohio State 10–12 in the final game of the season.
 Franks was selected as a first-team All-Big Ten Conference center in 1974.

-Early years
+Early life

 Franks was born in McKeesport, Pennsylvania, on May 29, 1953.
 He grew up in Bethel Park, Pennsylvania, a suburb of Pittsburgh, and attended Bethel Park High School.
 Franks was recruited by Woody Hayes to attend Ohio State, including three home visits by Hayes, but Franks chose to play football at the University of Michigan for Bo Schembechler.